naninovel/docs/docs/guide/getting-started.md

 ## Add Naninovel Script

-Use `Create -> Naninovel -> Naninovel Script` assets context menu to create a naninovel script asset.
+Use `Create -> Folder` assets context menu and create a "Scripts" folder, under which all the Naninovel scenario script assets will be stored.
+Then, under the created scripts folder, click `Create -> Naninovel -> Naninovel Script` to create your first scenario script.

 ![Create Naninovel Script](https://i.gyazo.com/be7677077abeb4f805979bd647d6d90e.png)

 ::: info NOTE
-You can create and store naninovel scripts (as well as all the other Naninovel resources) under any project folder and organize them in any way you like; the naming is also up to you.
-The above illustration is just an example.
+You can store naninovel scripts (and other Naninovel resources) under any project folder and organize them any way you like; the naming is also up to you.
+However, note that all the scenario scripts have to be stored under a single root folder, which has to be specified via `Script Root` option in scripts configuration menu (by default the root is set to `Assets/Scripts`).
+It's ok to create any level of nested folders for organization purposes, as long as the sub-folders eventually resolve to the script root.
 :::

 Naninovel scripts are text documents (`.nani` extension) where you control what happens on scenes.
 You can open and edit them with a text editor of your choice, like Microsoft Word, Google Docs or [VS Code](https://code.visualstudio.com).